top of page

-Couples therapy focuses on resolving the struggles in a relationship and finding ways to improve honesty, vulnerability, and trust.
-When working with couples I focus on dynamics that contribute to the presenting struggle and work to create new patterns of working together without losing oneself or one’s voice.
+Couples therapy focuses on resolving struggles within a relationship while deepening openness and trust.
+When working with couples, I focus on helping them to create new patterns of relating without sacrificing themselves or their respective voices.

-Discernment Counseling Discernment is a short-term intervention, no more than 5 sessions, designed to work with couples on the brink.
-This model can create a. clarity and confidence as you move forward, b. a deeper understanding of what brought the marriage to this point and, c. understanding the role each partner contributed to this situation.
+In situations where couples therapy may not be an appropriate first choice, I may offer couples discernment counseling.
+Discernment is a short-term intervention, no more than 5 sessions, designed to work with couples on the brink.
+This model can create a. clarity and confidence as you move forward, b. provide a deeper understanding of what brought the marriage to this point and, c. understanding the role each partner contributed to the situation.

 Couples and Discernment Counseling